zakariaf/zakariaf.github.io/_posts/2025-07-28-a-production-ready-architecture-for-rails-apps-on-hetzner-cloud.md

 In the left menu, select "Volumes" and then click "Create Volume".

+> ⚠️ **Temporary Issue with Hetzner Volumes**
-unfortunately, in the Hetzner UI, I cannot create a volume at the moment because of a bug there, when I try to create a volume with 100GB it says volumen cannot be larger than 4GB, and when I try to create a volume with 4GB it says volume cannot be smaller than 10GB.ut I'll update this section when the bug is fixed.
+> As of June 2025, unfortunately, in the Hetzner UI, I cannot create a volume at the moment because of a bug there, when I try to create a volume with 100GB it says volumen cannot be larger than 4GB, and when I try to create a volume with 4GB it says volume cannot be smaller than 10GB.
+But I'll update this section when the bug is fixed.

 ![hetzner-volume-error](hetzner-volume-error.png){: .normal}